Social story for recess and ways to help kids play

 4. Using a social story for recess

-Most playgrounds seem to have a list of rules that kids and adults are supposed to follow, and it is posted somewhere (not always obvious) on the playground.
+Most playgrounds seem to have a list of rules that kids and adults are supposed to follow, posted somewhere (not always obvious) on the playground.
 However, I am willing to bet only first-time moms ever see it or bother to read it.
-That means we need to take some time in our instructional planning to address the rules and procedures on the playground.
-Of course, a social story fore recess is my favorite way to do this along with some practice activities.
+That means we need to set aside time in our instructional planning to address the rules and procedures for the playground.
+Of course, a social story for recess is my favorite way to do this, along with some practice activities.

-When putting together your social story for recess, I find photos really help students visualize what we are talking about.
-Of course adding in your own photos using your playground and your students is even better if you have the time and capability.
+When putting together your social story for recess, I find that photos really help students visualize what we are talking about.
+Of course, adding your own photos featuring your playground and your students is even better if you have the time and capability.

 I think repeating the information in as many formats as possible can be incredibly helpful with generalization.
-That is why I like to put the same information into a black and white social story for recess booklet using picture symbols that the students can color and personalize.
+That is why I like to put the same information into a black-and-white social story for a recess booklet, using picture symbols that the students can color and personalize.

 social story for recess booklet